bitrise-io/devcenter/_articles/en/reviews/test.md

 Google administrator account

 Please note that you must have a Google administrator account to add Bitrise as a SAML app.

+{% include message_box.html type="warning" title="Deletion is final" content="
+Be aware that you cannot undo deleting a log.
+Once you delete it, there is no way to recover the log file.
+"%}

+> Deletion is final
+>
+> Be aware that you cannot undo deleting a log.
+Once you delete it, there is no way to recover the log file.